couchbase/couchbase-cli/docs/cli-2.0-func-spec.md

       --create                               create and start a new replication --delete                               stop and cancel a replication
-      --xdcr-from-bucket=BUCKET              local bucket name to replicate from --xdcr-clucter-name=CLUSTERNAME        remote cluster to replicate to
+      --xdcr-from-bucket=BUCKET              local bucket name to replicate from --xdcr-cluster-name=CLUSTERNAME        remote cluster to replicate to
       --xdcr-to-bucket=BUCKETNAME            remote bucket to replicate to